epfml/disco/docs/VUEJS.md

 ### `Container` directory

-The `container` directory holds all `vue` components that fulfil a container function.
+The `container` directory holds all `vue` components that fulfill a container function.
 In other words, most components in this folder make extensive use of the [slot `vue` construct](https://v3.vuejs.org/guide/component-slots.html)

 ```html
 <slot name="XXX"></slot>